Piyush20002/-EDA-on-Retail-Sales-Data/README.md

 5. Price and Quantity Metrics
 The average purchase value is $456.00, with prices ranging from $25 to $500 per unit.
 Most transactions involve 1-4 items, with a mean quantity of 2.5 items per transaction.
 This information is valuable for pricing strategies and inventory management decisions.

-These insights suggest opportunities for targeted marketing, seasonal promotions, and product category optimization to maximize sales performance.